 Darg is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Darg family lived in Kent.
 The family was originally from De Arques, from the Castle of Arques, near Dieppe.
 "William de Arcis, his son, in 1086 held estates from Odo of Bayeux and Lafranc in Kent, and in Suffolk from Bernard de StAudoen, and Robert Malet."

 Early Origins of the Darg family

 The surname Darg was first found in Kent where William d'Arques was Lord of Folkestone in that shire, having been granted lands by William the Conqueror for his assistance at the Battle of Hastings in 1066.
 William d'Arques was descended from the Vicomtes of Arques who held a castle four or five miles from Dieppe in Normandy.

 "This name, which is not uncommon in the West of England, is probably identical with the De Arcis, of Domesday Book.
 William d'Arques, or de Arcis, was lord of Folkestone, co.
 Kent, temp.
 William I., having Bettled in England after the Norman Conquest.
 His ancestors were vicomtes of Arques, now a bourg and castle, four or five miles from Dieppe in Normandy."

 The parish of Melonsby in the North Riding of Yorkshire hold clues to an ancient origin there.
 "The Benedictine nunnery, was founded in the latter part of the reign of Stephen, or the earlier part of that of Henry II., by Roger D'Ark, and dedicated to the Virgin Mary."
 Little is known of this branch of the family other that this entry and to date we can find no birth or death record for this individual.

 Further to the north, "Hubert de Arches occurs in Sotland 1165-1214."
 This entry is collaborated but with different dates, "Herbert de Arches witnessed a charter of the lands of Lesslyn (Leslie) to Malcolm filius Bartholf (c.
 1171-1199.)
 Gilbertus de Arches witnessed confirmation of sale of the land of Scrogges to the church of Glasgow (c.
 1208-1213.)
 Perhaps from Arques near Dieppe."

 Early History of the Darg family

 This web page shows only a small excerpt of our Darg research.
 Another 164 words (12 lines of text) covering the years 1141, 1221 and 1229 are included under the topic Early Darg History in all our PDF Extended History products and printed products wherever possible.

 Darg Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dark, Darke, Darque and others.

 Early Notables of the Darg family (pre 1700)

 More information is included under the topic Early Darg Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Darg family to the New World and Oceana
+Migration of the Darg family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Darg or a variant listed above: William Dark, aged 58; his wife Alice, and sons, John and Samuel, arrived in Philadelphia, Pennsylvania in 1680.